b-star-fellowship/b-star-fellowship.github.io/index.markdown

 [Fill out this form!](https://link.here)

 #### Are there any restrictions for my idea/team?
- - Product must be a software project; web app || mobile app.
+ - Product must be a software project; a web app or mobile app.
  - Team must be 2 people
  - We bias towards students who have built a big project before, either in a class like CS32 or outside of class.

 #### Why the name B*?

-It's a reference to A*, the search algorithm.
-Creating a software product from scratch requires conviction (heuristic), and lot of iteration (backtracking).
+It's a reference to A*, the graph search algorithm.
+Creating a software product from scratch requires conviction you're building the right thing (heuristic), and lot of iteration (backtracking).